tarwn/lessthandot-hugo/blogs/content/posts/2017-09-08-custom-authentication-in-asp-net-core-without-identity.md

 <p>
-  Once we have an authenticated user, we can add the standard <code>[Authorize]</code> attribute on any controllers or methods to ensure access will require authentication (or challenge if it&#8217;s not present).
+  Once we have an authenticated user, we can add the standard <code>[Authorize]</code> attribute on any controllers or methods to ensure access will require authentication (or challenge if it's not present).
 If we had multiple methods of authentication (interactive user, some API access, etc), we could further restrict these actions to just the cookie-based authenticated requests by specifying that authentication scheme in the attribute:<br />
   <code>[Authorize(ActiveAuthenticationSchemes = "NAME_OF_YOUR_COOKIE_SCHEME")]</code>
 </p>

 <p>
   An easy way to verify things are in working order is to decorate another Controller/Action with Authorize and attempt to visit it.
 We should get redirected to <code>Unauthorized</code> on the Account controller above.
 If we visit <code>Login</code> first, then visit our sample Action we should be allowed in.
-Visit <code>Logout</code> and then our sample Action, we&#8217;re back at Unauthorized.
+Visit <code>Logout</code> and then our sample Action, we're back at Unauthorized.
 </p>